 The cause of crying: childbirth

 Childbirth is a beautiful, but also a stressful and in some ways traumatic event, not only for the mother, but also for the baby.
-From a warm, quiet, relatively dark and familiar environment, the baby suddenly finds himself in an environment full of stimuli and stimuli.
+From a warm, quiet, relatively dark and familiar environment, the baby suddenly finds himself in an environment full of stimuli.

 The passage in the birth canal is only just big enough for the head and shoulders to pass through, the baby’s skull comes under considerable pressure.
 There is great pressure from the uterus, pushing the baby through the birth canal.
 In the process, the child also makes a (pivotal) turn.
-The forces this exerts on the neck and shoulders are considerable.
-By nature, the child’s head is designed to adapt to the passage.
-It can (de)form to the narrow passage through the bony pelvis.
-The deformations normally disappear shortly after delivery.You see especially in very fast deliveries (great pressure in a short time) or in prolonged deliveries (pressure over a long time) that great forces are exerted on the head and neck from the uterus.
+The forces exerted on the neck and shoulders are considerable.

-Then, of course, there is assisted delivery, which uses a vacuum pump or forceps to extract the baby.
-This also creates considerable forces on the head and neck.Sometimes a cesarean section is involved: again, you often see a prolonged labor where a complication occurs along the way so that a cesarean section is still the only solution.
-Also when “pulling”, pulling the baby out during the cesarean section, there can again be considerable forces on the body.
+An assisted delivery uses a vacuum pump or forceps to extract the baby.
+This also creates considerable forces on the head and neck.
+In case of a cesarean section you often see a prolonged labor where a complication occurs along the way leading to a cesarean section being the only remaining option.
+When the baby gets pulled out of the uterus during the cesarean section, this again may lead to considerable forces to be exerted on the body.

 After treatment

-After the osteopathic treatment, the cry baby is often tired.
+After the osteopathic treatment, the baby is often tired.
 It is therefore wise to allow the baby to rest after the treatment.
 When he or she falls asleep, it is better not to wake him or her for a feeding.
 Let your little one sleep soundly.
-This will allow the baby to get maximum benefit from the treatment.It is also possible that the child shows restlessness in the days after the treatment.
+This will allow the baby to get maximum benefit from the treatment.
+It is also possible that the child shows restlessness in the day(s) after the treatment.
 Sometimes there is a temporary worsening of symptoms.
 In most cases this does not last longer than 1 or 2 days.

 Do you have any questions after reading this article?
 Then you can always contact us via email or phone.